Python Workflow Automation: Frameworks & Systems Guide

 7. Bringing It All Together

-Integrate these functions into a Flask application to create a simple API for the workflow:
+Put the functions into a Flask application and expose a simple API for the workflow:

 from flask import Flask, request, jsonify